-- (a) This is Volume Two of the Building Code of Australia (hereafter described as the Housing Provisions) which contains the requirements for- - (i) Class 1 and 10 buildings (other than access requirements for people with disabilities in Class 10 buildings); and - (ii) certain Class 10 structures. - (b) Volume One contains the requirements for- - (i) all Class 2 to 9 buildings; and - (ii) access requirements for people with disabilities in Class 10 buildings (Part D3); - (iii) certain Class 10 structures.
+- (a) The Building Code of Australia consists of two volumes, Volume One and Volume Two. - (b) This is Volume Two of the Building Code of Australia (hereafter described as the Housing Provisions) which contains the requirements for- - (i) Class 1 and 10a buildings (other than access requirements for people with disabilities in Class 10a buildings); and - (ii) certain Class 10b structures (refer to Part 1.3 for a full description of the Class 1 and 10 building classifications). - (c) Volume One contains the requirements for- - (i) all Class 2 to 9 buildings; and - (ii) access requirements for people with disabilities in Class 10a buildings (Part D3);and - (iii) certain Class 10b structures.